taikedz/nagios-templater/README.md

 Each command prints the resulting file that is added.
 If the object already exists, it is overwritten.

-All of these are based themselves on Meta-Templates stored in `/var/ngtools/ngtemplates/`
+All of these are based themselves on Jinja2 templates stored in `/var/ngtools/ngtemplates/`

 Other commands (where `OBJTYPE` is one of `contact`, `contactgroup`, `service`, `app`, `servicehost`, `host`)